Find Affordable College Courses

 Texas A&M College Station not only placed well in our value ranking, but it is also #5 on our Best Anthropology Doctor’s Degree Schools in the Southwest Region list.

-Southern Methodist University came in at #6 in this year’s edition of the Best Value Anthropology Doctor’s Degree Schools in the Southwest Region ranking.
-Located in the large suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.
+Southern Methodist University ranked #6 on this year’s Best Value Anthropology Doctor’s Degree Schools in the Southwest Region list.
+Located in the suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.

 SMU graduate students pay an average of $35,802 in tuition and fees each year.

-In addition to its great value ranking, SMU is in the top 15% of all schools on our Best Anthropology Doctor’s Degree Schools in the Southwest Region list.
+SMU excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Anthropology Doctor’s Degree Schools in the Southwest Region list.

 #7